NomicFoundation/slang/documentation/public/user-guide/concepts.md

 There is a corresponding type for each `RuleKind` (non-terminal) in the language.
 AST types are immutable.
 Additionally, their fields are constructed lazily as they are accessed for the first time.

+AST nodes can maintain a reference to the CST node they were constructed from, and can be used to navigate to the corresponding CST node.